 The department offers thesis and non-thesis options and a concentration in public history.

-The degree candidate for a Master of Arts in History will take 27 credits of course work (out of a total of 33), which includes the following:
+The degree candidate for a Master of Arts in History with a concentration in Public History will take 33 hours of course work, which includes the following:

 |Total Credit Hours||33|

 Students who enter the History M.A. program with a concentration in Public History after having completed the Graduate Certificate in Public History will substitute an additional Reading Seminar for Research Prospectus.

 This course concludes with a 6,000-10,000 word technical report on the final project that is defended orally before a committee.
 With the permission of the Director of Graduate Studies this course may be completed simultaneously with the Professional Internship in History.